Peyronie's Disease

 Consult your physician about any past medical conditions or injuries.
 During the exam, your physician will use their hands to feel any areas of your body that have become rigid due to the condition.
 Some doctors may recommend that you have your testicles X-rayed or ultrasound.
 In certain cases, a doctor may inject medication to ensure the penis is erect during an exam.

-While it's very unusual, doctors may do a biopsy if the doctor's examination does not establish Peyronie's Disease if the problem worsens quickly.
+While it's very unusual, doctors may do a biopsy if the doctor's examination does not establish Peyronie's disease if the problem worsens quickly.
 A small amount of tissue must be removed from the afflicted region for laboratory testing.

 Identifying the Risk Factors for Peyronie's Disease

-Peyronie's Disease Treatment
+Peyronie's Disease Treatment in India

-Medications for treating Peyronie's Disease
+Medications for Peyronie's Disease Treatment

 Injections